 Donahoo’s tower has retained its structural integrity over the years, thanks to regular maintenance.
 Plastering, painting, cement work and roofing have all contributed to a pristine station.
 Until 1986, a trio of coastguardsmen with rotating shifts took care of the lighthouse, which helped cut down on the vandalism that has plagued similar structures.
 Each of the keepers worked eight hours on and eight off for two days and was then given a full day to recuperate.
 In the twentieth century the keepers were saved the necessity of frequently climbing the stairs, as a switch at the base of the tower turned the light on and off.

 Located in a vacation area, the lighthouse received a lot of visitors.
 Many vacationers would walk right up to Coast Guard personnel, who resided in the old keeper’s house and other buildings, and request tours of the lighthouse.
 The addition of a fence helped control this situation.

-The lighthouse was completely automated in 1986, when a fog detector, a lamp-changer and a computer connected to headquarters obsoleted the keeper’s position.
-In October of 2000, the station was officially transferred from the Coast Guard to Calvert County, and since then the Calvert Marine Museum has been in charge of providing public access.
-The station remains an active aid to navigation, and caretakers live in the single-story frame cottage that was built by the Coast Guard as enlisted quarters around 1950.
+The lighthouse was completely automated in 1986, when a fog detector, a lamp-changer and a computer connected to headquarters obsoleted the keeper position.
+In October 2000, the station was officially transferred from the Coast Guard to Calvert County, and since then the Calvert Marine Museum has been in charge of providing public access.
+The station remains an active aid to navigation, and for a few years caretakers lived in the single-story frame cottage that was built by the Coast Guard as enlisted quarters around 1950.

 The Calvert Marine Museum Society hired a company to provide a marketing and use study on the property.
 The company's recommendation was to use the keeper's dwelling for weekly vacation rentals, and after the society raised $600,000, it had the house renovated and divided down the middle to serve as two rental units.
 Each side has three bedrooms, two and a half bathrooms, a kitchen and a living room.
 Work started in June 2011 and was finished a year later.